Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 Budapest used to be two towns split by the Duna running through the middle – Buda and Pest.
 Today, it is one city connected by a couple of gorgeous bridges.
 In the Buda part you can visit the Fisherman’s Bastion and the Budapest Castel, the perfect place for sunset.
 On the opposite side of the Duna is the Parliament, St. Stephen’s Basalicia and the shopping city centre.

 Budapest is the perfect winter city break as it is cheap, cozy, full or rich history and the nightlife is absolutely incredible too.
-This is such an amazing city!
+This is what Budapest winter breaks are all about!

 For more information check out Italian Trip Abroad‘s site for loads of content on Europe.